-- I have told my parents, in the last 3 months, I love them. - I get along well with my sibling(s). - □ I get along well with my co-workers/clients. - □ I get along well with my manager/staff. - There is no one who I would dread or feel uncomfortable "running across" (in the street, at an airport or party) - □ I put people first and results second. - □ I have let go of the relationships which drag me down. - □ I have communicated or attempted to communicate with everyone who I have damaged, injured or seriously upset. - □ I do not gossip or talk about others. - □ I have a bank of friends/family who love and appreciate me for who I am, more than just what I do for them. - I tell people how they can satisfy me. - □ I am fully caught up with letters and calls. - I always tell the truth, no matter what. - □ I receive enough love from people around me to feel good. - L have fully forgiven those people who have hurt/damaged me, intentional or not. - I am a person of his/her word; people can count on me. - I quickly correct any misunderstandings when they occur. - I live life on my terms, not the rules/preferences of others. - I am complete with past loves or spouses. - I know my wants and needs and get them taken care of. - I do not judge or criticize others. - I do not "take personally" the things that people say to me. - I have a best friend or soul-mate. - I make requests rather than complain. - I spend time with people who don't try to change me.
+I have told my parents, in the last 3 months, I love them.
+I get along well with my sibling(s).
+I get along well with my co-workers/clients.

+5 I get along well with my manager/atoff

+I get along well with my manager/staff.

+"running across" (in the street, at an airport or party)

+I put people first and results second.

+I have let go of the relationships which drag me down.

+J · ·

+everyone who I have damaged, injured or seriously upset.

+ב

+1 , , , , , , , , , , , , , , , , , , ,

+who I am, more than just what I do for them.

+ᆜ I tell people how they can satisfy me.

+I am fully caught up with letters and calls.

+L I always tell the truth, no matter what.

+I receive enough love from people around me to feel good.

+me, intentional or not.

+L I am a person of his/her word; people can count on me.

+I quickly correct any misunderstandings when they occur.

+I live life on my terms, not the rules/preferences of others.

+I am complete with past loves or spouses.

+I know my wants and needs and get them taken care of.

+I do not judge or criticize others.

+I do not "take personally" the things that people say to me.

+I have a best friend or soul-mate.

+I make requests rather than complain.

+I spend time with people who don't try to change me.

 Number of True (25 max)

 Grand Total (100 max)

+Statia (100 max)